UWDIRECT/UWDIRECT.github.io/software.md

 ### Windows 10/11 (Windows Subsystem for Linux)

-All Windows users should note that the Windows command lines, cmd and PowerShell, differ greatly from the ``bash`` or ``zsh`` command prompt that software developers commonly use.
-From here on out, we will use "terminal" to refer to the Unix-style unless clearly and explicitly stated otherwise.
+All Windows users should note that the Windows command lines: cmd and PowerShell, differ greatly from the ``bash`` or ``zsh`` command prompt that software developers commonly use.
+From here on out, we will use "terminal" to refer to the Unix-style (``bash``) unless clearly and explicitly stated otherwise.

 Note: Windows Linux Subsystem (WSL2) is preferred over older Git Bash solution below.
 It's faster, more similar to what you'll see in class and has a more complete set of Unix programs.